notaryproject/notation/specs/commandline/plugin.md

 Install a plugin

 Usage:
-  notation plugin install [flags] <plugin_source>
+  notation plugin install [flags] <--file|--url> <plugin_source>

 Flags:
-      --file                    install a plugin from a local file -h, --help                    help for install
+      --file                    install plugin from a file in file system -h, --help                    help for install
   -f, --force                   force the installation of a plugin
-      --sha256sum string        must match SHA256 of the plugin source --url                     install a plugin from a remote HTTPS address
+      --sha256sum string        must match SHA256 of the plugin source --url                     install plugin from an HTTPS URL

 Aliases:
   install, add